 - National Academy of Inventors

 The NAI was founded in 2010 to recognize and encourage inventors with patents issued from the U.S. Patent and Trademark Office, enhance the visibility of academic technology and innovation, encourage the disclosure of intellectual property, educate and mentor innovative students, and translate the inventions of its members to benefit society.
 The academy has 4,000 individual inventor members and Fellows spanning more than 250 institutions worldwide.
 Membership with the NAI is available through local university and non-profit research institute chapters only.
-Dr. Martin Matzuk was elected in 2016 and Dr. Lynn Zechiedrich was elected in 2017 and Drs.
+Dr. Martin Matzuk was elected in 2016, Dr. Lynn Zechiedrich was elected in 2017 and Drs.
 Mary K. Estes, Bert O’Malley and Huda Zoghbi were elected in 2018.

 - National Academy of Medicine